 Several people stabbed in English town of Reading - reports

-British media said several people had been stabbed in the southern English town of Reading on Saturday and police in the area said they were investigating reports of an incident.
+Several people were stabbed in the southern English town of Reading on Saturday, media reports said, and police said they were investigating reports of an incident.

 Sky News said the stabbings took place at the site of Black Lives Matter protest in the town earlier in the day.
 Video footage posted on Twitter showed paramedics rushing to help at least three people who were bleeding on the ground in a park.
 Reuters was unable to verify the footage independently.